A beautiful, sustainable and surprisingly easy way to make your presents stand out.

 We love nothing more than getting creative over the festive season.
-Seasalt artist Matt Johnson, who designed our beautiful illustrated wrapping paper, shares one of his favourite ways of making your own Christmas wrapping paper.
+Here our Seasalt artist Matt Johnson, who each year designs our illustrated wrapping paper, shares one of his favourite ways of making your own: potato printing.

 Potato prints are not just for kids; we use them all the time to create textures and patterns for our prints and illustrations.
 They are also great for making bold, modern wrapping paper.
 If you’re giving a gift to someone who appreciates hand-crafting or you want some gifts to look extra special, this is just the job.